 where customers can reserve places on a train.
 The code is written in a heavily

-imperative style: it is built on arrays,
+imperative style: it is built on arrays, do and while loops,

 and effects on mutable state.